seandadonntech/wefe-nio/README.md

 A simple yet power program to collect WIFI name &amp; password,this program is able to write this information in A file.

 ## installation
-in case you don't have nodejs install on your machine click [here](https://nodejs.org/en/) NPM SHOULD COME WITH NODE JS
+in case you don't have nodejs install on your machine click [here](https://nodejs.org/en/) NPM SHOULD COME WITH NODE JS AFTER THIS
+TYPE THIS IN YOU CMD OR TERMINAL
+> npm i wifi-name
+> npm i wifi-password
+> npm i fs
 ## requirements
->1. nodejs
+1. nodejs
 2. npm

 ### Usage